DavidZisky/java_migration/README.md

 1. Run all apps locally
 2. Package apps into docker containers
-3. Create Kubernetes manifests
+3. Create Kubernetes manifests and deploy to Kubernetes
-4. Deploy on Kubernetes
-5. Upgrade with zero-downtime deployment
+4. Upgrade with zero-downtime deployment